Combatting homelessness, increasing affordable housing

 Every day we see the human face of housing stress and homelessness behind the statistics.

 We help people by providing housing and accommodation options in each state and territory.
-These options include short-term crisis accommodation, transitional housing, medium to longer-term community housing, accessible housing for people living with disability and specialist homelessness services.
+These include short-term crisis accommodation, transitional housing, medium to longer-term community housing, accessible housing for people living with disability and specialist homelessness services.

 Find services in your area